amigazen/unix.lib_sasc/README.md

 **Version 1 (Sometime prior to 1995)**: The original unix.lib was created and placed into the public domain by David Gay specifically to support his port of GNU Emacs to Amiga.
 This first version provided essential Unix-compatibility functions needed for Emacs to run on Amiga, focusing on the specific requirements of that port.

-**Version ?** - A unix.lib of unknown provenance was also included with the Inet225 TCP/IP stack but the source code for this has not been made public.

 **Version 2 (1996)**: A second version was further developed by Enrico Forestieri who expanded the library to support porting various x11 programs to Amiga.
 This version added many new functions as well as bsdsocket.library support.

 **UniLib3 (2025)**: This current version by amigazen project presents a complete refactor and expansion, incorporating not only the lessons learned from previous versions but also significant contributions merged in from Irmen de Jong's Amiga Python 2 implementation and other BSD license-compatible projects.
 UniLib3 aims to be a comprehensive, POSIX and C99 standards-compliant solution pulling together all of the Unix-compatibility open source projects for Amiga from over the years into one unified library, excluding GPL/GNU projects for licensing reasons.

+### Other unix.lib libraries

+**Version ?** - A unix.lib of unknown provenance was also included with the Inet225 TCP/IP stack but the source code for this has not been made public.

+**clib2 version** - Olaf Barthel's clib2 generates several library targets including one called unix.lib which is a companion to the clib2 c.lib.
+This seems to simply contain a spillover of functions that did not fit in the main C library and is not meant to be used standalone.
+To avoid clashes with the original unix.lib that is part of UniLib3, the ToolKit SDK version of clib2 available at https://github.com/amigazen/clib2 renames this target "x.lib".

+**AmigaPerl version** - Going even further back to 1990, David Grubbs created a simple unix.lib with functions necessary for his port of Perl 3.
+Some of those functions have been added to UniLib3's unix.lib where they offered something additional, including the Unix style file paths processing and wildcard handling.

 ### Key Features